3380 Ashley River Road, Charleston, South Carolina

 Until 2014, it had been assumed that he built Drayton Hall between 1738 and 1742, but an archeological survey found that at the earliest it dated from 1748 and was not lived in until 1752.
 The main house appeared then just as it does now, except then there were two wings attached either side by curved colonnades.
 The architect was almost certainly Drayton himself and the overall superior quality suggests that he imported craftsmen from England to build it along with his 80 slaves and indentured servants.
 The bricks were fired on site and the fingerprints of the slave children who compacted them are still visible.

 John and all his sons took up with Patriot cause during the Revolution.
 In 1779, as the British army approached, John gathered up his family and what valuables they could take with them and made their escape across the Cooper River.
 But, during the crossing John suffered a seizure and died.
-In 1780, Drayton Hall was requisitioned by the British General Sir Henry Clinton (1730-1795) and his army of 8,000 troops camped there for a week before laying siege to Charleston.
-It then became the headquarters of General Charles Cornwallis (1738-1805) until 1782 when General "Mad Anthony" Wayne (1745-1796) retook it.
+In 1780, Drayton Hall was requisitioned by the British General Sir Henry Clinton (1730-1795) and his army of 8,000 troops camped here for a week before laying siege to Charleston.
+It then became the headquarters of General Charles Cornwallis (1738-1805) until 1782 when General "Mad Anthony" Wayne took it back.
 Drayton became his headquarters while his army drove the British out of Charleston.
 The house survived, but the formal gardens, crops, and most of the outbuildings did not.

 The Enlightened Dr Drayton